co1ncidence/co1ncidence.github.io/mysite/content/posts/linux-and-cli-a-101.md

 "File Globbing" is a term used to describe a method of directory management that makes use of many shells' in-built pattern searching capabilities.
 You can use these features to make it far easier to manage multiple files at the same time.

-#### Bulk Management Using `*`
+#### Using `*`, the Wild Card
-The `*` symbol, or asterisk, represents any string of characters possible, you can use it to easily clear directories of all of their contents.
+The `*` symbol, or "Wild Card", represents any string of characters possible, you can use it to easily all contents of a directory for certain actions.
 For example, running `rm *` inside of a folder will remove every file in that folder, since all of them have names that contain a character that can be represented with `*`.
 But what if you wanted to be more specific?
 Say that you have a folder filled with `.png` and `.jpg` image files, and you wanted to only get rid of all the pictures of a certain filetype, here is how you would do it:

 ```sh
 # this will remove any file with the ".jpg" extension